philippe-753/Extracting-training-data-form-LLM-/README.md

 ## 📊 Results Summary

-- Our small-scale replication supports the **directional findings** of Carlini et al. (2023).
+- Our small-scale replication supports the **directional findings** of Carlini et al. (2025).
 - Fine-tuning increases the likelihood of memorization and sensitive-looking outputs.
-- Absolute rates (0.4%) are much lower than the paper’s 16% due to limited dataset scale.
+- Absolute rates (0.4%) are much lower than the paper’s 16% due using a much smaller dataset.
+- We find private information such as emails, phone numbers and even private bitcoin keys.

 ---